AstraBert/simON-reads/README.md

 -n or --nread: Number of reads to generate for each reference sequence (default is 2000).

--ehp, --enable_homopolymer_error  : This will set a 30% chance of getting an extra nucleotide around homopolymeric regions
+-ehp or --enable_homopolymer_error  : This will set a 30% chance of getting an extra nucleotide around homopolymeric regions

--ese, --enable_sequencing_error   : This will set a 5% chance of getting a random single nucleotide variant or insertion, while it retains also a 5% chance of skipping a base (single deletion)
+-ese or --enable_sequencing_error   : This will set a 5% chance of getting a random single nucleotide variant or insertion, while it retains also a 5% chance of skipping a base (single deletion)

 Input simON_reads.py -h,--help to show the help message